Newton Methods for Mean Field Games: A Numerical Study: Numerical tests

 The purpose of this test is to assess the performance of the proposed methods in both a highly diffusive regime and a nearly deterministic setting, and to investigate how the diffusion parameter influences the convergence behavior and stability of the Newton iterations.
-The spatial and temporal discretization parameters are set to $h = 6.25 \cdot 10^{-3}$ and $\Delta t = h/4$ for the two finite-difference schemes, while $\Delta t = h^{3/2}/2$ is used for the Newton--SL method.
+Furthermore, we provide a comparative analysis against standard iterative solvers to evaluate the relative computational efficiency and robustness of our approach across these different regimes.